 Traumatic brain injuries (TBIs) affect millions of Americans every year.
 The latest Centers for Disease Control and Prevention statistics show that in 2013, there were 2.5 million TBI diagnoses in emergency rooms across the country, and over 280,000 people were hospitalized as a result.
 The long-term consequences of TBIs can be severe, but there’s one facet of these devastating injuries that few people are talking about: the effect that a TBI has on the ability of victims to get a good night’s sleep.

-Sleep Disturbances and TBIs
+Sleep Disorders and TBIs

 Though the reason that we sleep hasn’t been fully discovered, one thing that science and medicine agree on is that sleep is a vital function to our health and well-being.
 It provides a necessary downtime that our bodies need to rest and recharge, and the consequences of sleep deprivation can be devastating on their own, even without a TBI to contend with.
 With a TBI, the ability to get a good night’s rest may become even more critical for the healing process, yet sleep disturbances after a TBI are under-reported and undiagnosed in many cases.